-Up until the 2012 living wage update, single-parent families in Vancouver were found to have a lower living wage than two-parent families because they qualified for a number of government transfers that supplemented their earned income, such as the child care subsidy (\$550 per month), the provincial rental assistance program, the low income carbon tax credit, the GST rebate, the HST tax credit and partial MSP premium assistance.
-In the 2012 calculation, the single-parent family continues to qualify for these transfers, but the amounts received are no longer sufficient to keep up with the family expenses.
+Up until the 2012 living wage update, single-parent families with one child in Vancouver had a lower living wage than two-parent families because they qualified for a number of government transfers that supplemented their earned income, such as the child care subsidy (\$550 per month), the provincial rental assistance program, the low income carbon tax credit, the GST rebate, the HST tax credit and partial MSP premium assistance.
+In the 2013 calculation, the single-parent family continues to qualify for these transfers, but the amounts received are no longer sufficient to keep up with the family expenses and the family's total income is about \$3,100 short of their family expenses.
 This is because many of the government transfers available to lower income families have either remained frozen for a number of years or are being clawed back quickly as the family income level increases.
-The most generous transfer program, the BC child care subsidy, for example, has been capped at a maximum of \$550 per month since 2005, while average group child care fees in Vancouver have increased by 33 per cent over this period, from \$604 in 2005 to \$801 in 2011 (according to the Westcoast Child Care Resource Centre's fee surveys).
-Because single parents in Vancouver are now caught in this paradoxical situation of losing benefits too quickly, the \$19.14 living wage is no longer sufficient for the single parent family to meet their expenses.

 The story of child poverty is very much a story of low wages.
 The vast majority of BC's poor children live in families with some paid work.
-And in 2009, almost half lived in families where at least one adult had a full-time, full-year job.
+And in 2010, almost half lived in families where at least one adult had a full-time, full-year job.